 Complete a Navigator Application or call (602) 273-4017 for more information.
 The program application is available year-round.

-Airports around the world are deploying teams of furry friends and their handlers to help e-stress passengers during travel.
+Airports around the world are deploying teams of furry friends and their handlers to help de-stress passengers during travel.
 Meet our Navigator Buddy dogs and see when they are on shift.
-Click on the links in the following calendar to see photos of the dogs.

 Phoenix Sky Harbor International Airport is happy to join the ranks of airports that provide this free pet therapy service to its passengers.
 The Navigator Buddies – dogs and their owners – volunteer a minimum of 2.25 hours per week at the airport.
 They walk the terminals offering opportunities for passengers to pet and enjoy some quality time with man’s best friend.